FREQUENTLY ASKED QUESTIONS

 The process is CONFIDENTIAL and cannot be utilized in court.
 The mediator does not represent any of the parties.
 It is not the role of the mediator to give legal advice.
 However, the mediator, from time-to-time might explain the law as it pertains to your matter, or bring in other professionals (i.e: financial or psychological) to assist.
 Mediation is performed in scheduled sessions to assist the parties in obtaining what they believe to be a "win-win" resolution for all.
 The parties, by agreement, may be accompanied by other individuals, including attorneys, if they so choose.

 Why Should I Choose Glenn P. Milgraum, Esq.
 To Be The Mediator?

-Glenn P. Milgraum is a trained "Divorce Mediator", as well as a "Civil Mediator" having been educated, trained and qualified pursuant to New Jersey Rule 1:40 (New York State has no equivalent requirements).
-He appears on the New Jersey Court Roster, a list of approved Civil and Divorce Mediators.
+Glenn P. Milgraum is a trained "Divorce Mediator", as well as a "Civil Mediator" having been educated, trained and qualified in both New York and New Jersey.
+He appears on the New Jersey and New York Court Rosters, a list of approved Civil and Divorce Mediators.
 He has also been trained to handle matters that contain aspects of Domestic Violence.

 Do You Want Us To Be Your "Mediator" Or Your "Advocate"?